 MANA WAHINE: SACHELLE DAE @ First Hawaiian BankIn 2021, participants of our ST*BA storytelling exchange led by artist Leilehua Yuen were paired up with community kūpuna to engage in an open talk story session.
 Drawing on our training through StoryCorps DIY, pairings of two individuals met for a 40-minute, audio-recorded conversation with the goal of capturing an authentic moment of connection.
 This collection became the basis for an RFP (request for proposals) wherein artists were asked to bring one or more stories to life through public art.

-In June 2022, Maui-based artist Sachelle Dae will present a series of three oil paintings inspired by two talk story recordings: One between Anuhea Yagi, Student of Hawaiian Life Ways and Roselle Bailey, Kumu Hula, KaʻImi Naʻauao O Hawaii Nei Institute, and another between Kalapana Kollars, Hawaiian Cultural Programs Director, Lahaina Restoration Foundation and Wallette Pellegrino, Host of ”Preserving Our Recollections” Oral History TV Program for University of Hawaiʻi Maui College.
-The artist's paintings have been scanned, super-sized and temporarily exhibited facing Market Street from First Hawaiian Bank Wailuku Branch (27 North Market Street). |
+In June 2022, Maui-based artist Sachelle Dae presented a series of three oil paintings inspired by two talk story recordings: One between Anuhea Yagi, Student of Hawaiian Life Ways and Roselle Bailey, Kumu Hula, KaʻImi Naʻauao O Hawaii Nei Institute, and another between Kalapana Kollars, Hawaiian Cultural Programs Director, Lahaina Restoration Foundation and Wallette Pellegrino, Host of ”Preserving Our Recollections” Oral History TV Program for University of Hawaiʻi Maui College.
+The artist's paintings have been scanned, super-sized and temporarily exhibited facing Market Street from First Hawaiian Bank Wailuku Branch (27 North Market Street), and were complemented with a written work by poet Anuhea Yagi.
+Click the GIF below to enjoy the project documentary. |

 |